musically-ut/d3-circle-text/README.md

         .value(function (d) { return d.name; })
         .method('align')
         .spacing('exact')
-        .precision(0.1)
         .fontSize('100%');
 ```

-Then you can call it one a `g` element which has data joined with it.
+Then you can call it on a `g` element which has data joined with it.
 The call
 returns the `text` elements which were added so that further properties may be
 set on them: